wildart/LMCLUS.jl/docs/source/lmclus.rst

 .. function:: indim(M)

-    Get the the linear manifold cluster dimension ``d``, *i.e* the dimension of the subspace.
+    Returns a dimension of the linear manifold cluster which is the dimension of the subspace.

 .. function:: outdim(M)

-    Get the number of points in the cluster ``n``, *i.e* the size of the cluster.
+    Returns the number of points in the cluster which is the size of the cluster.

 .. function:: mean(M)

-    Get the translation vector :math:`\mu`, *i.e* the coordinates of the linear subspace origin.
+    Returns the translation vector :math:`\mu` which contains coordinates of the linear manifold origin.

 .. function:: projection(M)

-    Get the matrix with columns corresponding to orthonormal vectors that span the linear manifold.
+    Returns the basis matrix with columns corresponding to orthonormal vectors that span the linear manifold."

 .. function:: separation(M)

-    Get the instance of :doc:`Separation </separation>` object.
+    Returns the instance of :doc:`Separation </separation>` object.

 Example
 ---------